Carbonate Species vs. pH (Open System)

 Titration Calculations

-For a fixed CO2 partial pressure (0.00039 atm) and a given temperature (25), the equilibrium state of the open system is uniquely determined by a set of thermodynamic equations that yields pH = 5.61.
-In order to decrease or increase pH you should add acids (HCl) or bases (NaOH).
+For a fixed CO2 partial pressure (0.00039 atm) and a given temperature (25), the equilibrium state of the open system is uniquely determined by a set of equations that yields pH = 5.61.
+In order to lower or raise the pH, you should add an acid (HCl) or a base (NaOH).

 Addition of HCl.
-Start with pure water (button H2O) and select ‘Open CO2 System’ with the default parameter pCO2 = 3.408.
-Then enter the desired pH value, say pH = 3, and set an arbitrary start value for chloride (to mimic HCl addition), say 1 mM Cl.
+Start with pure water (button H2O) and select “Open CO2 System” with the default parameter pCO2 = 3.408.
+Then enter the desired pH value, say pH = 3, and set an arbitrary value for chloride (to mimic HCl addition), say 1 mM Cl.

-Click on Start and perform charge-balance adjustment with Cl.
+Click on Start and perform charge-balance adjustment with “Cl”.
 The program promptly outputs the correct amount of Cl (which is equivalent to the molar amount of HCl).
 The output tables (including table Ions) display the complete speciation.
-Some of these data are listed in the table below.
+Some data are listed in the table below.

 Repeat the calculation for any other pH < 5.61.
 The table below gives you some idea.
-Completion of this table is going faster than expected.
+One calculation, one row.

 Addition of NaOH.
 For pH > 5.61 repeat the above procedure, but use Na instead of Cl (in order to simulate NaOH addition).
 Examples are given in the bottom half of the table below.